redwoodjs/rwsdk.com/src/app/addons/blog/data/posts/your-react-meta-framework-feels-broken.md

 ## The Web Is Enough

-You don’t need a framework that pretends to be a language.
-You don’t need layers of build steps to speak HTTP.
-You don’t need magic.
+You don't need a framework that pretends to be a language.
+You don't need layers of build steps to speak HTTP.
+You don't need magic.

 You need something that works with the web—not against it.

-That’s why we built RedwoodSDK:
+That's why we built RedwoodSDK:

 - Zero magic: RedwoodSDK does have a build step, but we keep the boring-visible: TypeScript in, JSX out.
 No secret macros.
 - Web APIs: fetch, Request, Response.
 No wrappers.